getzenai/playwright-coding-agent-reporter/README.md

 ## Why Use This Reporter?

 The default Playwright reporter surfaces the error, but often lacks enough surrounding context for a coding model to understand what actually went wrong and what the page state was at failure time.
-It’s hard for coding agents to debug with just the error text.
+It's hard for coding agents to debug with just the error text.

 This reporter focuses on actionable context for agents: